patrickhladun/yolkaris-odyssey/README.md

 - **Midjourney**: Used to create the main game image, which was also utilized as the background.
 - **ChatGPT**: Utilized to enhance the game's storylines and narratives.
 - **VSCode**: Mainly used as the primary text editor for writing the game code.
 - **PyCharm**: Utilized for debugging code in real-time with breakpoints, as well as identifying warnings and errors.

-On some stage of coding the game I have coded small [py-split](https://github.com/patrickhladun/py-split) script to help me split a long string into multiple lines of a specified maximum length, maintaining word integrity.

 ## Cloning the project